-Under the FY 2020 Charter Schools Program (CSP) State Entities Competition, the U.S. Department of Education (Department) awarded grants to eight states.
-Authorized under Every Student Succeeds Act (ESSA) (20 U.S.C.
+Under the FY 2020 Charter Schools Program (CSP) State Entities Competition, the U.S. Department of Education (Department) awarded grants to eight states, including Nevada.
+Authorized under the Every Student Succeeds Act (ESSA) (20 U.S.C.
 7221-7221j), the CSP State Entities Program is a competitive grant program that enables State entities to award subgrants to eligible applicants in their State.
 A consortium of partners has come together around Great Schools for Nevada CSP, a federal CSP program to lead the expansion of high-quality charter schools across our state.
-To ensure alignment of efforts and avoid duplication of work for maximum impact, Great Schools for Nevada CSP will consult quarterly with an Advisory Committee including the Nevada Department of Education, the Charter School Association of Nevada (CSAN), and the State Public Charter School Authority (SPCSA).
+To ensure alignment of efforts and avoid duplication of work for maximum impact, Opportunity 180 will consult quarterly with an Advisory Committee including the Nevada Department of Education, the Charter School Association of Nevada (CSAN), and the State Public Charter School Authority (SPCSA).